onlyquake/xonotic-wiki/Repository_Access.md

 **Note:** if you encounter en error similar to darkplaces#111, try `./all clean && ./all compile -r -0`.

-You can use just `./all compile` to create a slower build with debug symbols but usually you want `-r`.
+You can use just `./all compile` to create a slower unoptimized build with debug symbols but usually you want `-r`.

 The `./all run` or `./all compile` line can be followed by one of `glx` (Linux native), `sdl` (input/sound managed by SDL), `agl` (macOS native), `wgl` (Windows native), or `dedicated` (for server hosting) to choose which executable to run or compile.
 E.g. `./all compile -r dedicated`.